 The pandemic also normalized and encouraged hiring software engineers remotely, which wasn’t a widespread practice before.

 When analyzing talent availability, you should also look at technology adoption levels.
 By analyzing technology adoption levels, you will understand how difficult it is to hire a software engineer with expertise in a particular technology.
-Knowing this will help you make better decisions when hiring and remain within the project budget.
+Knowing this will help you make better decisions when hiring and help you stay within your project budget.

-Research current salary offers to understand what a reasonable budget should look like and how many software engineers you can hire.
+Research current salary offers to understand what a reasonable budget should look like and how many software engineers you can hire given your own budget.
 Hiring outside major hubs is a great way to find cheaper talent.
 Consider looking at hiring portals from other countries to get a clear image of the expectations in that particular country.